 — Megan Ferguson (@meggy107) March 1, 2015

 Also, if you tag Social Work Helper in your tweet using @swhelpercom, on instagram @socialworkhelper, on Tumblr, or Facebook at facebook.com/swhelper, I will be resharing tags to Social Work Helper on all SWH social media outlets including Pinterest and Google Plus.
-Social Work Helper has a combine social media reach of 110,000 people.
+Social Work Helper has a combined social media reach of 110,000 people.

 Don’t miss the opportunity to share with the social work community at large your message of empowerment, an issue you care about locally, or why you chose social work as your profession.
 I look forward to sharing your messages.